Greenline Africa Trust

 Following on from the Marathon’s support of the ELE Fence in 2017, 2018 saw a renewed support around this project with the introduction and expansion of it, with the inclusion of the ELE Bee Fence.

 The Victoria Falls Marathon for 2018 supported the ELE Bee Fence, a project that supports conservation and communities in Victoria Falls.

 Victoria Falls is a unique town as it is situated within a National Park where animals roam freely.
-The human wildlife conflict is an issue that is constantly being dealt with and the donation from the 2018 Victoria Falls Marathon is going to support the ELE Bee Fence project as well as other mitigation measures to prevent elephant entering the town.
+The human wildlife conflict is an issue that is constantly being dealt with and the donation from the 2018 Victoria Falls Marathon supported the ELE Bee Fence project as well as other mitigation measures to prevent elephant entering the town.
 The bee hive fence was first tried and tested in Kenya by Lucy King, in three local communities bordering National parks and they recorded an 80% success rate.

 In 2017 the marathon supported the ELE fence, an electric fence that was erected around the dumpsite to prevent elephant eating the plastic.
 We lost many elephants who had digested plastic and died from it and we are proud to say that no elephants have been lost since the ELE fence was erected.
-Funds are needed on a monthly basis to maintain the ELE fence and the Victoria Falls Marathon will continue to support this and increase the support to the ELE Bee Fence in 2018.
+Funds are needed on a monthly basis to maintain the ELE fence and the Victoria Falls Marathon continued to support this and increase the support to the ELE Bee Fence in 2018.

 The Victoria Falls Marathon is a unique experience where runners not only see the Victoria Falls from the bridge but also run through the National Park where wild animals roam.
-Enter and register for the 1st July 2018 Victoria Falls Marathon today and we look forward to welcoming you to The Victoria Falls.